bill-c-martin/python-for-php-devs/README.md

 ### Numbers

-Like PHP, Python is dynamically typed at runtime.
-But also has explicit type-casting.
+Like PHP, Python is dynamically-typed.

-Floats suck far less in Python.
+Floats suck less in Python.

 #### PHP